 The School's Anti-Bullying guidelines and procedures are based on and informed by the Anti-Bullying Policy for Diocesan Systemic Schools and is aligned to the Pastoral Care Policy for Diocesan Systemic Schools and other related wellbeing policies and guidelines.
 All students, their families and employees within Catholic education have a right to a learning and work environment free from intimidation, humiliation and hurt.
 Anti-Bullying policies support school communities to prevent, reduce and respond to bullying.
 Further information about this and other related policies may be obtained from the CSO website or by contacting the CSO.
-Changes were made to this policy in 2018 to reflect evidence based practice and to clearly articulate roles and responsibilities of members of the school community.
+There were no changes made to this policy in 2019.